crow50/supply-chain-security-with-sbom/README.md

 DevSecOps as a process is incorporating security into the SDLC.
 By using Syft and Grype, we learn what makes up each layers of our container, further securing our microservices.
 This exercise also shows when it is necessary to accept vulnerabilities.
-For the future, I would like to show using secure images such as those from Chainguard and a refined build process seperating the build and runtime layers in my container further reducing vulnerable surfaces.
+For the future, I would like to show using secure images such as those from Chainguard and a refined build process separating the build and runtime layers in my container further reducing vulnerable surfaces.